Protect Your Rights with the Assistance of a Hazing Injury Lawyer

 Most of the dangerous hazing happens in colleges and universities.
 It has become an important part of joining a fraternity or sorority, in spite of the warnings and known dangers of hazing, which is illegal.
 The hazing may just involve ridiculing or embarrassing the pledge, but may also involve dangerous alcohol drinking games or “walks.”
 Many pledges have been killed from acute alcohol intoxication, due to active members making the pledges participate in the drinking games to be admitted to the fraternity or sorority.
 Consumption of a large amount of alcohol in a short period of time can cause death.
-There are a host of other hazing activities which can cause death or serious injury.
+There are a host of other hazing activities which can cause death or catastrophic injury.

-If hazing causes death or serious injury, the local fraternity should be liable.
+If hazing causes death or catastrophic injury, the local fraternity should be liable.
 However, there is usually no insurance coverage for hazing or alcohol claims because they are excluded from the policy.
 When it is excluded, the hazing attorney must go after the local and national fraternity.
 The problem is that the local chapter usually has no funds or unencumbered assets.
 Also, the national chapter is usually responsible in its printed material and content on its website warning it members about the dangers of hazing.
 Therefore, the national chapter may not have any responsibility, although it may have substantial assets.

 My settlement was much more than I expected.
 I was so happy with the result and with the way my case was handled all the way through. - Jolene Z.